MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/get-akshcilogs.md

 ---
-title: Get-AksHciLogs for AKS on Azure Stack HCI
+title: Get-AksHciLogs for AKS on Azure Stack HCI and Windows Server
 author: mattbriggs
 description: The Get-AksHciLogs PowerShell command creates a zipped folder with logs from all your pods. ms.topic: reference